ucsd-progsys/liquidhaskell/README.md

 Do not use this mechanism -- it is *unsound* and about to deprecated in favor of something that is [actually sound](https://github.com/ucsd-progsys/liquidhaskell/issues/126)

-Forexample,  the length of a list cannot be negative
+For example,  the length of a list cannot be negative

     {-@ invariant {v:[a] | (len v >= 0)} @-}